 Low completion rates – notoriously low student engagement (completion rates as low as 7%) on the back on slick sales and student.
 Government attempts to link funding with student progress and engagement.
 Resulted in RTOs ‘front loading’ the course reap the government funding.
 Before the student inevitably disengaged.

 Courses of dubious value – the same observation applies to tertiary education.
 I have often wondered why some of these diploma are necessay

 Government clampdowns – inevitable government tightening of rules has seen many RTOs go out of business and RTO staff redundancies.

 While I could list further criticisms of Registered Training Organisations.
 Especially, the vocational training sector I come to the point of the blog.
 Why aren’t we an RTO?

 · We want to focus on providing courses for reasonable value that provide the participants the tools to enhance their workplace productivity and achievements.

 · We don’t want our participants funded by an overly generous government scheme prone to being pulled back.

 · We want to train people who are engaged and interested in what we teach.

 · We rely on our building our own credibility through running courses that are reviewed positively.

 Disclaimer: I am speaking from my own experience and observations of RTO’s.
 There are some diplomas I know little about (machine operating and personal training) and have little cross over with the short courses we provide at Excel Consulting.
 The same criticisms can also be made at the tertiary education sector.
-We should also acknowledge the RTOs who do a great job and genuinely assist their students to meaningful employment.
+We should also acknowledge the Registered Training Organisations who do a great job.
+Who genuinely assist their students to meaningful employment.